Description

 Reliability

-The scale demonstrates high reliability, with Cronbach’s alpha exceeding 0.80 for both subscales.
+The reliability of the SISE-B is reported as high, with Cronbach’s alpha values exceeding 0.80 for both the self-esteem and burnout subscales.

 References